conneroisu/cpre488/mps/MP-0/Report.md

 ## [TASK] Step 2: Describe what configuration options are available and how they may be potentially useful in an embedded system?

-## [TASK] Step 5: Are these buttons, LEDs, and switches connected via the PS subsystem or the PL subsystem?
+## [x] [TASK] Step 5: Are these buttons, LEDs, and switches connected via the PS subsystem or the PL subsystem?
 Briefly defend your answer.
 Note also that all three peripherals appear to be the same exact IP type (axi_gpio) – how can this be possible?

 The LEDS, buttons and switches are connected to the PS subsystem as they are connected/controlled through gpio pins.
+The peripherals appear to be at the same exact IP type because an IP core such as `axi_gpio` is a general-purpose GPIO controller that can be instantiated multiple times within the design.
+Each instantiation can be configured independently to handle different sets of GPIOs.

+The reason why buttons, LEDs, and switches can all use the same axi_gpio IP is that the axi_gpio module is highly configurable, allowing different instances to be set up for input or output operations.
+For example:

+    One instance of axi_gpio can be configured as an input interface for buttons.
+    Another instance can be configured as an output interface for LEDs.
+    A third instance can be configured to handle switches as inputs.

+Each instance is mapped to a different memory address and connected to separate GPIO pins, making it possible to use the same IP type multiple times within the system.

 ## [TASK] Step 5: Based on the datasheet and the address map shown in the “Address Editor” (mentioned in instruction 7 of Step 2: Use Designer Assistance), how would you (in software) read the current state of the switches?
 Be specific

-## [TASK] Step 7: modifications: Create a Software Application A nice feature is the ability to right-click on any function to view its declaration – do this for the print() function.
+## [x] [TASK] Step 7: modifications: Create a Software Application A nice feature is the ability to right-click on any function to view its declaration – do this for the print() function.
 In your writeup, use this feature and describe what print() does, and how.
 Why do you believe this function is used by Xilinx for their Hello World application, as opposed to the more conventional printf() function?

 Right-clicking on the print() function opens a dialog for going to a specific declaration of the function from the available declarations.
 Clicking on the declartions.